sal55/langs/Compilers.md

 The first Z80 version was written in assembly, with an assembler I wrote in hex, with a hex editor itself written in actual binary, using switches to toggle bits on and off, on a home-made machine.

-Assembly was also used for the PDP10 compiler before self-hosting, and it may have been used for rebooting the language between 8 and 16 bits; I can't remember the process.
-I was at the time involved with developing 8- and 16-bit hardware as well as devising compilers for it.)
+Assembly may have been used for rebooting the language between 8 and 16 bits; I can't remember the process.
+I was at the time involved with developing 8- and 16-bit hardware as well as devising compilers for it.

 Most versions implemented the 'full stack', in going from source to executable using 100% my own code, but there were exceptions, for example, from late 90s to 2012 I generated NASM source and used a linker belonging to a C compiler.
 Currently it is again full stack and 100% self-hosted.

 All compilers have been amateur efforts written by me for personal use, or as an in-house tool to help in my work.
+They were not professional products.
 Yet for quite a few years they were also used to write applications sold commercially.

 None used an optimisation stage, except for the most recent, but that made little difference to real applications (only to benchmarks!).
 It does make programs smaller though.